mikesmall/closures-assignment/scope_answers.md

 }
 console.log(lastItem);

-    Output was:
+    Output:
     [Function: lastItem]

-    I don't know if that's what this exercise is asking me for...
+    (I don't know if that's exactly what this exercise is asking for)

-#